mdesantis/rails-websocket-bench/post.md

 ## Introduction

 I'm a long time Ruby on Rails developer.
-When [ActionCable](https://guides.rubyonrails.org/action_cable_overview.html) was released, the first things that came to mind was: "[will it perf?](https://www.youtube.com/watch?v=lAl28d6tbko)", given that Ruby has never been recognized for its ability with concurrency management, and that Rails has never been recognized for its lightness.
+When [ActionCable](https://guides.rubyonrails.org/action_cable_overview.html) was released, the first thing that came to mind was: "[will it perf?](https://www.youtube.com/watch?v=lAl28d6tbko)", given that Ruby has never been recognized for its ability with concurrency management, and that Rails has never been recognized for its lightness.

 Browsing around, I stumbled upon [AnyCable](https://github.com/anycable/anycable), an alternative to ActionCable created for some reason.
 What if that reason is performance?
 Let's find out!